machisuji/about-monads/README.md

 There are three implementations of a simple parser for mathmatical expressions such as (5 + 9).
 Two Java implementations, one based on Exceptions, motivate the usage of a monad in the Scala implementation.
+You can find the second Java implementation in the "if-else" branch.

 Punch this into your repl: